GorgonzolaRex/wizardry-daphne-guide/docs/adventurer-customization/bondmates/adventurer-bondmates.md

             - Alignment (Good-Neutral-Evil)
             - Selecting the "best" response to conversational prompts ([Trust Table](../../mechanics/trust/table.md).
         - More trust points are earned if the MC's alignment is the same as his conversation partner.
 For example, Neutral MC and Yekaterina (Neutral) will earn more trust points than Neutral MC and Milana (Evil) even if you provided the "best" response to both.
         - Few-to-no trust points are earned with Good-Evil pairings.

     === ""Spillover" Trust"

-        - Other adventurers present during Tavern or Camp conversations gain a small amount of trust even if they are not directly participating.
+        - Other adventurers present during Tavern or Camp conversations gain a small amount of trust even if they did not prompt the conversation.
         - For example, if Good MC and Lana (Good) had a conversation with the "best" response selected, then:
-            - Lana (Good) = Maximum amount of trust points
+            - Lana (Good): Maximum amount of trust points
-            - Abenius (Good) = Small amount of trust points
+            - Abenius (Good): Small amount of trust points
-            - Yekaterina (Neutral) = Small amount of trust points, but fewer than Abenius
+            - Yekaterina (Neutral): Small amount of trust points, but fewer than Abenius
-            - Milana (Evil) = 0 trust points
+            - Milana (Evil): 0 trust points

     === "Battles"

         - Battles provide an extremely small amount of trust.
 It requires 100+ battles before you begin to see pips added to the Compendium.
 It is unknown whether a character needs to be present or take an action during combat to earn trust points.
-        - The death of a stat bondmate comes with a significant trust penalty.
-It should be avoided at all costs while leveling or during the GWO fights.
+        - <span style="color: #F2473A">The death of a stat bondmate comes with a significant trust penalty.
+It should be avoided at all costs while leveling or during the GWO fights</span>.
+        - Death penalty for Nameless units:
-            - Same alignment as MC = 1-3 additional Camp conversations
+            - Same alignment as MC: 1-3 additional Camp conversations
-            - Different alignment = 2-5 additional Camp conversations
+            - Different alignment: 2-5 additional Camp conversations
         - If a stat bondmate dies, then make sure the MC dies during the revival mini-game.
 The "Rise again" or "Accept death" options will negate any trust loss.
         - If you have access to the Martial Training (Guarda Fortress) dispatch this is a safe alternative to manually leveling.

     === "Other Tips"

         - Neutral MC is the optimal alignment when stat bondmate farming.
+        - Good MC is arguably the worst alignment to trust farm with for two reasons: 1) most people are not farming VIT or PIE stat bondmates and 2) raising trust with Good MC and Evil stat bondmates can be extremely time-consuming.
         - Trust farming should be done with same-alignment parties only when possible.
         - Lana (Good), Yekaterina (Neutral), and Alice (Evil) are excellent companions to bring along as they will frequently proc camp conversations.
         - This process can be tag-intensive.
 Remember that you are refunded a Bronze tag at the end of this process, but you cannot downgrade tags!